Forest of Borth

 The forest has become associated with the longstanding myth of a sunken civilization known as Cantre’r Gwaelod, a sort of Welsh Atlantis.
 It is believed by devotees of the lost city that the buried forest may be a part of the mythical land.
 Even before the storms uncovered much of the old forest, human and animal tracks preserved in hardened peat were already being discovered in the area.

-While Cantre’r Gwaelodis still undoubtedly lives in the realm of fantasy, the Forest of Borth may be a good indication of the truth the legend was based on.
+While Cantre’r Gwaelod undoubtedly still lives in the realm of fantasy, the Forest of Borth may be a good indication of the truth the legend was based on.

 Know Before You Go

 The forest can be seen relatively near to the shore just north of the village centre, and requires climbing over the steps of the sea wall and negotiating the rocky beach.